 Among its top features, it provides organizations with support ticket management, automation, workflows, and AI-powered capabilities.
 Plus, it holds a PinkVERIFY Certification for ITIL practices.

-In addition, its dashboards and custom reports make it simple to monitor the tool's performance, and spot improvement opportunities on the fly.
+In addition, its dashboards and custom reports make it easy to monitor the service desk performance and quickly identify opportunities for improvement.

 And the best thing is that it can be implemented in just one day.